Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Conclusion and outlook

-With this connection in hand, we can potentially have a full understanding of the possible proximate phases and quantum phase transitions out of a $Z_2$ SL.
-It is well-known that the Schwinger-boson approach allows one to identify quantum phase transitions (QPT) into neighboring magnetic-ordered phases from a $Z_2$ SL, though condensation of bosonic spinons\cite{Sachdev1992}.
+With this connection in hand, we can potentially have a full understanding of the possible proximate phases and quantum phase transitions out of a \ztsl.
+It is well-known that the Schwinger-boson approach allows one to identify quantum phase transitions (QPT) into neighboring magnetic-ordered phases from a $Z_2$ SL, through condensation of bosonic spinons\cite{Sachdev1992}.
 Meanwhile, knowing the vison PSGs one can study possible QPTs between paramagnetic valence-bond-solid (VBS) phases and $Z_2$ SLs.
-On the other hand, in \fsr~it's straightforward to track down gapless phases connected to a $Z_2$ SL through a phase transition, as well as proximate superconducting ground states upon doping a quantum SL\cite{Lee2006}.
-Therefore the identification between \fsr~and \bsr~can lead to a full phase diagram around a gapped $Z_2$ SL.
+On the other hand, in \fsr~it's straightforward to track down gapless spin liquid phases connected to a gapped $Z_2$ SL through a phase transition, as well as proximate superconducting ground states upon doping a quantum SL\cite{Lee2006}.
+Therefore the identification between \fsr~and \bsr~can point to a full phase diagram near a gapped $Z_2$ SL.

-The correspondence obtained here also serves as important guidance towards a complete specification of the $Z_2$ spin liquid on the kagome lattice.
-If one of the two promising states we identified is indeed the ground state, then that provides a clear target for future studies to look for ``smoking gun'' signatures of these two states.
-Finally, we point out that similar studies can be applied to $Z_2$ SLs on the square lattice~\cite{Wang2011a,Jiang2012}, which we leave for future work.
+The correspondence obtained here also serves as important guidance towards a complete specification of symmetric $Z_2$ spin liquids on the kagome lattice.
+If one of the two promising states we identified is indeed the ground state of kagome Heisenberg model, then it provides a clear target for future studies to look for ``smoking gun'' signatures of these two states.
+Finally, we point out that similar studies can be applied to $Z_2$ SLs on the square lattice~\cite{Wang2011a,Jiang2012}, which is a direction for future works.